Twins vs. Pirates Player Props Betting Odds

 Kepler Stats

-- Kepler brings a three-game streak with at least one hit into this one.
-In his last five games he is batting .278 with two doubles, a home run, two walks and two RBI.
+- Kepler heads into this matchup looking to extend his four-game hit streak.
+In his last five games he is hitting .278 with two doubles, a home run, two walks and two RBI.

 Kepler Recent Games